 (Please mention in the check for which cause you donate).

 Restorative Practices in Community (RPIC):

 With a focus on relationships, we create a space that shifts the paradigm from narrow punishment to a holistic healing and accountability model.
 The restorative circles are focused on promoting understanding of the impact an incident has caused, healing damaged relationships and restoring healthy connections between participants.
-The process uses a method of sitting in circle and is designed to reveal underlying issues, conflicts, and wounds that are often at the root of harmful behavior.

 Where we serve:

 CCEJ is a contractor for the Los Angeles County Dispute Resolution program coordinated by the Los Angeles County Commission on Human Relations (LACCHR) as well as the National Association for Community Mediation (NAFCM).
 Our RPIC program primarily provides conflict resolution services to residents of South Los Angeles, Compton, Long Beach and Greater Los Angeles geographic areas.
 This program is low-cost or sliding scale to community.

 - Customized Workshops or Trainings: RPIC’s seasoned trainers and curricula authors design and facilitate workshop/training modules based on a community group or organization’s specific needs and area of skills improvement.